dealingwith/values/values.md

 ### Reading and Contemplation

 To set aside time to read and write.
+To be well-read.
+To be well-spoken.

 ### Fitness